CosiMichele/tf-js2-template/README.md

 ⚠️**NOTE:** This guide assumes you have access to [JetStream2 (JS2) Horizon](https://js2.jetstream-cloud.org/auth/login/?next=/project/instances/) and have resources for your Project

 1. In JS2 Horizon, create an `openrc` file by going to Application Credentials (in the left hand menu: Identity > Application Credentials > + Create Application Credential (on the right)).
 Download the generated file, rename it `openrc`.
-2. Create a m3.tiny VM.
-This will function as your host.
-Copy `openrc` to your machine.
+2. Create a m3.tiny VM (under Source) (this will function as your host).
+The minimum requirements are:
+    - A name (Details > Instance Name)
+    - Ubuntu 20 (Source)
+    - Key Pair
+        - To crate a Key Pair:
+            1. On your computer, generate an ssh key with `ssh-keygen -t rsa -b 4096`
+            2. Copy the public key to Identity > Key Pair
+            3. Give it an appropriate name
+3. Copy `openrc` to your machine.
-3. Do `source openrc` (suggested to add to `bashrc`)
+4. Do `source openrc` (suggested to add to `bashrc`)

 ### Setting up the prerequisites
 ⚠️**NOTE:** Follow the steps at the [cacao terraform-openstack gitlab page](https://gitlab.com/cyverse/cacao-tf-os-ops/-/tree/main/) for software pre-requirements